 Due to the state’s spread-out nature, deciding where to visit each day can be tricky.
 You don’t want to waste time travelling between hotspots only to later discover there were other cool places close to hand.

-Our expert team of travel writers has done extensive research so that you don’t miss any of Penang’s highlights and can relax more when planning your trip.
-Add these best places to visit in Penang to your itinerary and you’re sure to have a great time.
+We’ve done the research so that you don’t miss any of Penang’s highlights.
+Add these best places to visit in Penang to your itinerary for an epic trip to the island:

 Need a place quick?
 Here’s the best neighbourhood in Penang:

 A UNESCO World Heritage Site, George Town has an abundance of churches and temples, pre-war architecture, and a lively arts and culture scene.